-Known as one of the “cycling capital” of India, Chandigarh has finally been recognized and will be showcasing its cycling infrastructure in Chandigarh.
+Known as the “cycling capital” of India, Chandigarh has finally been recognized and will be showcasing its cycling infrastructure in Chandigarh.
 To improve the environment, cycles were introduced in Chandigarh city.
 The main effect of pushing people to use the cycle was to reduce traffic and to change the health habits of residents.
 The government has taken several steps and introduced many policies regarding cycle use.

 UT Administration has upgraded its cycling infrastructure in Chandigarh.
 These include dedicated cycle underpasses, mandatory roof-covered cycle parking in offices, and giving priority to cyclists in traffic.

 There are several incentives provided by the government for cycling infrastructure in Chandigarh like leave credits, monetary benefits, and facilities for employees who opt for cycles.
 Each government office will have a different policy to initiate cycling policy.
 Employees who opt for the cycle will be provided with half-day leaves on weekly bases.
 Monetary incentives will also be provided for covering a particular distance.
 The government will also give awards and recognitions to those who use cycles.
 The same thing will be implied for the private sector as well.